 Why Roku's Stock Is Trading Higher Today

-Roku (NASDAQ: ROKU) shares are trading higher on Wednesday after Deutsche Bank initiated coverage on the stock with a Buy rating and a $185 price target.
+Roku (NASDAQ: ROKU) shares are trading higher on Tuesday after Berenberg maintained a Buy rating on the stock and raised its price target from $145 to $181.

 Roku's TV streaming platform allows users to discover and access a variety of movies and TV episodes, as well as live sports, music, news, and others.
 The operating segments of the company are Player and Platform.